BizStream/xperience-blog-template/README.md

    - Run `dotnet new bzs-xp-blog -n <Solution Name> -o <Kentico Solution Folder>`
      - `<Solution Name>` will be used as the starting prefix of all generated class libraries, we recommend using the `SiteName` specified in the Kentico Installer (e.g. `dotnet new bzs-xp-blog -n MyBlog` will result in the creation of `MyBlog.sln`, `MyBlog.Core.Abstractions`, `MyBlog.Infrastracture.Abstractions`, etc).
-     - `<Kentico Solution Folder>` should be the path to the folder containing the `CMSApp`, and other Kentico components installed in the previous steps.
+     - `<Kentico Solution Folder>` should be the path to the parent folder containing the `CMSApp`, and other Kentico components created by the Kentico Installer.
    - Open `CMSApp.sln` to ensure the solution was configured
      - Ensure that `<Solution Name>.Infrastructure.Kentico.Xperience.Modules.AzureStorage` has been added to the Solution, along with `default.ruleset` and other root solution files.
      - Ensure that `CMSApp.csproj` references the `<Solution Name>.Infrastructure.Kentico.Xperience.Modules.AzureStorage` project.